cvlab-epfl/cvlab-kubernetes-guide/README.md

 * `kubectl get pods --field-selector=status.phase=Running` - list pods which are currently running
 * `kubectl create -f pod_definition_file.yaml` - create a new pod according to your specification
 * `kubectl delete pod pod_name` - delete your pod (make sure you delete containers you don't use anymore)
-* `kubectl describe pod pod_name` - show information about a pod, including the output logs, useful to diagnose why it isn't working.
+* `kubectl describe pods/pod_name` - show information about a pod, including the output logs, useful to diagnose why it isn't working.
 * `kubectl logs pod_name` - output logs from a pod
 * `kubectl describe quota --namespace=cvlab` - show how many GPUs are used

+#### Connecting an interactive console to the container
 Once a pod is running, we can connect to it and run commands inside:
 ```
 kubectl exec -it pod_name -- /bin/bash